The Magic Behind Mcdonald's Marketing Strategy

 McDonald’s 4Ps (Marketing Mix)

-- Product:
+- Product

-- Core menu anchors (repeatable favorites)
+- Core menu anchors that stay stable

 - Limited-time offers that create urgency

-- Local variations to match regional tastes
+- Local variations that match regional tastes

-- Price:
+- Price

 - Value bundles and affordability messaging